ParadigmAI/paradigm/README.md

 - Please refer to the [Amazon EKS](https://docs.aws.amazon.com/eks/latest/userguide/getting-started.html) on how to set things up
 - Make sure you can [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html) installed and configured as well

+Also, make sure [Docker](https://docs.docker.com/engine/install/) is installed and running in your environment

 ### Set up Paradigm

 In a terminal with the above kubectl access, follow the below steps.